-Send a Text Save a Life is a practical and powerful way for people to take action when they are concerned about the wellbeing and welfare of someone they know or care about.
-A text reminds a person they are not alone and can prevent problems from escalating.
+Send a Text Save a Life is a practical and powerful way for people to take action when they are concerned about the welfare of someone they know or care about.
+A text is a comforting reminder that they are not alone and can prevent problems from escalating.
 Send a Text supports a central message of the Black Dog Campaign - encouraging people to seek help early rather than suffering alone in silence.

 In some situations, 'Save a Life' means liberating a person from the fear and stigma that so often surrounds mental health problems.
 Much of this suffering can be reduced or avoided.
-A text is an effective way to reach out.
-And it is a simple way to remind a person close to us that we care.
+A text is a simple and effective way to reach out and remind a person close to us that we care.

-Often our perceptions are accurate, but we don’t know how to start a conversation about what we see happening to a person that we are close to.
+Often we can tell something is wrong, but we don’t know how to start a conversation about what we see happening to someone that we are close to.
 A SANE supporter recently told us how a text would help:

 “I'm going through a depressive breakdown at the moment; you wouldn't believe what a difference an unsolicited ‘are you ok’ text makes.
 Please text someone you know it does help x”